PiratiSaKaribika/React-Chess/README.md

 - Play chess: Two player mode with all standard rules
 - Modern design: Clean and intuitive, focused on good user experience
-- Move history: Undo/redo your moves, making it easy to edit your moves - or just rewatch the game move by move
+- Move history: Undo/redo mechanics, making it easy to alter - or just rewatch the game move by move
 - Respnosive: Enjoy chess on any device